growdigital/forestgarden.wales/content/design.md

 My area of interest is wildlife and forest gardening, although I have worked in ornamental gardens as well.
 I have designed forest gardens for clients in London, Wales, Ireland, Belgium and California!
 I offer all aspects of a design service, from consultancy to the complete design, groundwork and planting.

-{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1551039984/pond-07D3B331.jpg" alt="Pond hole dug in ground" caption="The Ornamental Forest Garden wildlife pond, excavated" >}}
+{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1544219005/valeriana-41717565655.jpg" alt="Hoverfly on composite flower head" caption="Valeriana officinalis, a native flower beloved by hoverflies" >}}

 ## Remote forest garden design